eamtcPROG/PAD/README.md

 ### Circuit Breaker Pattern
   - Purpose: Protect the system from cascading failures by preventing calls to a service that is likely to fail.
   - Implementation:
-    - Steps Use the Polly to implement the circuit breaker.
     - Configure policies for handling transient faults, defining thresholds for failures.
     - Wrap external service calls in the API Gateway with circuit breaker policies.